msimism/cs50-study-buddy/README.md

 ## Recent Updates

+- **Added Granular Debugging Options**: Implemented debug categories for more granular control over the debug output.
+Users can now select specific parts of the code to debug, such as scraping, problem sets, media links extraction, folder creation, file download, and data saving.
+- **Added Course Selection and Configuration Options Flow**: Improved the interface to allow users to select courses, configure download options, and run the course aide with a clear and user-friendly flow.
+- **Introduced Debug Flag**: Added a debug flag to control debug output, making it easier to diagnose issues.
 - **Added Course Selection and Configuration Options Flow**: Improved the interface to allow users to select courses, configure download options, and run the course aide with a clear and user-friendly flow.
 - **Introduced Debug Flag**: Added a debug flag to control debug output, making it easier to diagnose issues.
 - **Dynamic Course Folder Naming**: Implemented dynamic naming for course folders (e.g., `cs50x`, `cs50p`, `cs50ai`, etc.).